The Piggyback Driver Helmet Lets Kids Steer Their Parents

 - Turn signals: Yep, when they steer left or right, the LED blinkers also flash.
 Somewhat useful for approaching pedestrians, no?

 - A horn: For close calls with cyclists and/or when your Piggyback Driver ride is stuck in traffic moving through a busy airport terminal.

 Turbo button: All the turbo button really does is cause a ruckus of lights and sound.
 That said, the helmet also includes sensors that measure and react to your speed.
 Take off in a full sprint down the block (not recommended) and the LEDs on the side of the helmet go nuts.

 - It protects your head: Mostly from your kid smacking it out of excitement as you race them around the yard at high speeds.
 Unfortunately, it can’t do anything for your aching back or shoulders.

 Now, here’s the big drawback of the Piggyback Driver: You can’t buy one yet.
 It’s actually still just a concept.
-That said, they are looking for partners to make it a reality, which means there’s still time for you to climb on board and steer this piggyback ride to success.
+That said, the company is looking for partners to make it a reality, which means there’s still time for you to climb on board and steer this Piggyback ride to success.